acmacunlay/ICTS/README.md

 - City Address (latitude and longitude)
 - Active Mobile Number
 - Active Email
 - Safe Davao ID

+For individual registrants using non-smartphones, the following information will be asked in the form:

+- First Name
+- Middle Initial
+- Last Name
+- Sex
+- Birth Date
+- First Name
+- Safe Davao ID

 For establishment registrants, the following information will be asked in the form: